circleconstantpi/archimedes/Python_Scripts/README.md

 The also so-called Archimedes algorithm, which can be found in a lot of resources, is the Archimedean Mean Iteration or the so-called Pfaff-Borchardt-Schwab algorithm.

+The latter method is similar to the Gauss-Legendre algorithm.
+In this method two numbers are repeatedly replaced by their arithmetic and geometric mean in order to approximate their arithmetic-geometric mean.

 Taking a look at Figure 3 and Figure 4 shows, that it is in principle not possible, to derive a recurrence relationship from two different geometrical approaches.